-Every 6th -8th grade student is required to complete a certain amount of age-appropriate hours in service work every academic quarter.
-Annually, the school participates in several parish and community service opportunities (collecting money for specific needs; collecting food, blankets, personal hygiene items and clothes for distribution through the parish or other Church and community outreach programs; etc.)
+Every student is challenged to engage in age-appropriate service work throughout the academic year.
+Annually, the school participates in several parish and community service opportunities (collecting money for specific needs; collecting food, blankets, personal hygiene items and clothes for distribution through the parish or other Church and community outreach programs; etc.).
+[Suspended during Covid]

-The Sacrament of Penance & Reconciliation is scheduled for all 3rd - 8th graders twice a year: once during Advent, and once during Lent.
+The Sacrament of Penance & Reconciliation is scheduled for 3rd - 8th graders as possible.
 Students receive preparation for the sacrament in their religion class before the celebration of the sacrament.

 The Sacred Liturgy is celebrated every week on Friday or on Holy Days of Obligation.
 We also celebrate different liturgical feasts and celebrations, either with special school liturgies or with school gatherings in the gym (i.e., May Crowning, Catholic Schools Week, All Saints/All Souls, saint feast days, etc.).
 Special attention is given to feasts of Mary and to the liturgical seasons.

-Every class has two opportunities per year to choose volunteers to assist at Holy Mass in the following service roles: lectors, ushers and gift bearers.
-Students receive liturgical formation to fulfill these roles before they are to serve.
-The formation time is facilitated by 6th - 8th grade members of the Worship Committee (under the guidance of the Campus Minister and/or religion teacher).
-Students from 5th grade and up can also train to function as altar servers, both for the school and for the parish, while students in 3rd grade and up can serve in the liturgical choir.
+Every class has two opportunities per year to choose volunteers to assist at Holy Mass in the following service roles: lectors, ushers, intention readers, gift bearers, and (for older students) altar servers.
+Students receive liturgical formation to fulfill these roles before they serve.
+The formation time is facilitated by 7th - 8th grade members of the Worship Committee (under the guidance of the Campus Minister and/or religion teacher).
+Students from 4th grade and up can also train to function as altar servers, both for the school and for the parish, while students in 6th grade and up can serve in the liturgical choir.

-Every non-Mass day begins with Morning Prayer in the gymnasium for 1st - 8th grade students.
+Every non-Mass day begins with Morning Prayer in the gymnasium for all students.
 Each week a different class is assigned to lead morning prayer, and the teacher and students take time in religion class to plan for their morning prayer time.
 The Campus Minister and the Worship Committee facilitate special prayers as well.

 Every morning at Morning Assembly students hear a monthly theme that reinforces our Catholic background by promoting character development.
 Stories, quotes and thought-provoking questions help each student reflect on what it means to be a follower of Jesus on a daily basis.
 Reflections are teacher and student-led.

 Every student receives time in religious instruction.
 Kinder students participate in the Catechesis of the Good Shepherd (as part of their Montessori education).
 1st - 6th grade students use the Blest Are We Faith in Action series by RCL Benzinger while Junior High students use the We Live Our Faith program by Sadlier as their primary textbooks.
 All religion classes are taught according to Diocesan guidelines for curriculum content in addition to their primary text.
-Students in grades 4-8 also incorporate RCL Benzinger's Family Life supplements, a sexuality catechesis program that focuses on the relational, moral and religious dimensions of human friendship, love and sexuality, as well as the physical and emotional changes occurring in the transition from childhood to adolescence.
+Students in grades 4-7 also incorporate RCL Benzinger's Family Life supplements, while 8th grade uses Theology of the Body for Teens (Middle School Edition), sexuality catechesis programs that focuses on the relational, moral and religious dimensions of human friendship, love and sexuality, as well as the physical and emotional changes occurring in the transition from childhood to adolescence.
 Traditional Catholic prayers and liturgical prayers are learned and re-taught every year, while orthodox Catholic doctrine is reinforced in age-appropriate ways each year at OLSS.